rubymonstas-zurich/rubymonstas-zurich.github.io/exercises/boolean-operators.md

     end
     ```

     c) Charlie is a bit more complicated.
 Charlie should only be allowed out if both Alpha is inside (since they don't get along), and if Bravo is already inside (because they like to chase each other).
-Complete the following code to reflect these rules:
+Complete the following code to let Charlie out just if the two other cats are already inside:

     ```ruby
     def can_charlie_open_door?(is_alpha_inside, is_bravo_inside)